Betweenness relations in a categorical setting

 \section{Antisymmetry and complete distributivity}

 An {\bf antisymmetric} R-relation is one for which $[a,b,c]$ and $[a,c,b]$ implies $b=c$.
-Antisymmetric R-relations abound in mathematics and can found in areas ranging from lattice theory to continuum topology (see \cite{pre06252969}, \cite{MR1383662} and \cite{MR1120620}).
-This section is concerned with studying these relations from a lattice-theoretic perspective and exposing them as completely distributive closures of complete lattices.
+Antisymmetric R-relations abound in mathematics and can be found in areas ranging from lattice theory to continuum topology (see \cite{pre06252969}, \cite{MR1383662} and \cite{MR1120620}).
+This section is concerned with studying these relations from a lattice-theoretic perspective and exposing them as complete and distributive closures of complete lattices.
 We first present antisymmetric closures of R-relations and in passing address an issue raised in \cite{pre06252969}, where the author asks whether or not these closures exist.
-Order-theoretically, in the following section we show it represents a reflector between complete lattices and completely distributive counterparts.
+Order-theoretically, in the following section we show it represents a reflector between complete lattices and complete and distributive counterparts.